Does your business have an inventory management system?

 1. What do you mean by Inventory Management?

 Inventory Management is a process of ordering, storing, and using inventories.
 This stock management includes generating the lead on raw materials, components, and finished products, along-side warehousing, and processing of such items in your company.
 The available stock of inventories must be physically counted before it is put on the balance sheet.

 2. What are the main objectives of Inventory Management?

 The over and under the stock of inventory usually create the requirements of different types of inventory, a period of the stock, and cost associated with it.
 The main objectives of inventory management are:

 - To supply the required materials continuously: The main objective of inventory management is to maintain the required inventory to run the production and sales process smoothly.

 - To minimize the risk of under and overstocking of material: Inventory management manages to minimize the risk caused due to under and overstocking of the inventory.

 - To reduce losses damages and misappropriation of materials: Inventory management aims to reduce or remove the losses of materials and stock, done by maintaining the proper stock of materials with utmost care.

 3. What do you mean by economic order quantity?

-Economic Order Quantity is an inventory management tool, which shows quantity to be ordered each time that inventory cost.
+Economic Order Quantity is an inventory management tool, which shows the quantity to be ordered each time that inventory cost.
 Normally, the ordering cost and carrying cost are equal at the point of economic order quantity.
 Thus, the economic order quantity is the quantity that minimizes the total inventory cost.